Zillatron27/claude-code-control-plane/README.md

 Repetitive workflows (release pipelines, deployment sequences, build procedures) get encoded as skills — reusable prompts the operator invokes with a single command.
 This eliminates missed steps in multi-stage operations and ensures consistency across executions.

-A release skill that enforces "bump version, build both targets, update changelog, commit, push" prevents the recurring failure of deploying without a version bump — not because the operator remembers, but because the procedure is infrastructure.
+A release skill that enforces "bump version, build both targets, update changelog, commit, push" prevents the recurring failure of deploying without a version bump — not because the operator remembers, but because the procedure is coded.

 ### Config Distribution — Symlinks and Gitignore